-StoneCastle Financial Corp. ("SCFC" or the "Company") is a Delaware corporation registered as a non-diversified, closed-end management investment company under the Investment Company Act of 1940, as amended, (the "Investment Company Act") which commenced investment operations on November 13, 2013.
-In addition, SCFC has elected to be treated for tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+ArrowMark Financial Corp. (formerly, StoneCastle Financial Corp.) ("AMFC" or the "Company") is a Delaware corporation registered as a non-diversified, closed-end management investment company under the Investment Company Act of 1940, as amended, (the "Investment Company Act") which commenced investment operations on November 13, 2013.
+In addition, AMFC has elected to be treated for tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 As an investment company, the Company follows the accounting and reporting guidance of the Financial Accounting Standards Board and the Accounting Standards Codification Topic 946 "Financial Services - Investment Companies."

-SCFC's primary investment objective is to provide stockholders with current income, and to a lesser extent capital appreciation.
-We attempt to achieve our investment objectives through investments in preferred equity, subordinated debt, convertible securities and, to a lesser extent, common equity primarily in the U.S. community bank sector.
-We may also invest in similar securities of larger U.S. domiciled banks and companies that provide goods and/or services to banking companies.
+AMFC's primary investment objective is to provide stockholders with current income.
+We attempt to achieve our investment objectives through investments in preferred equity, subordinated debt, convertible securities, regulatory capital relief securities and, to a lesser extent, common equity.
 Together with banks, we refer to these types of companies as banking-related and intend, under normal circumstances, to invest at least 80% of the value of our net assets plus the amount of any borrowings for investment purposes in such businesses.
 There is no guarantee that we will achieve our investment objective.

-Consolidation of Subsidiaries - The Company makes investments in securities through Marshall Holdings II, Limited and Marshall Holdings III, Limited, both a wholly-owned and controlled subsidiaries of the Company organized under the laws of the Cayman Islands (the "Subsidiaries").
-The consolidated financial statements of the Company include all assets and liabilities of the Subsidiaries.
+Consolidation of Disregarded Entities - The Company makes investments in securities through Marshall Holdings II, Limited and Marshall Holdings III, Limited, both organized under the laws of the Cayman Islands (the "Disregarded Entities").
+The consolidated financial statements of the Company include all assets and liabilities of the Disregarded Entities.
 All inter-company accounts and transactions have been eliminated.
-As of December 31, 2020, the net assets of the Subsidiaries were \$63,143,913, which represented 44.85% of the Fund's net assets.
+As of December 31,2021, the net assets of the Designated Entities were \$108,408,810, which represented 70.62% of the Fund's net assets.